 - A history of cardiovascular disease and/or hypertension

 - High triglyceride levels (above 250)

 - A history of polycystic ovary syndrome (PCOS)

 - Physical inactivity

 - A skin condition known as acanthosis nigricans.
 (Acanthosis nigricans symptoms include discolored and dark patches in the folds and creases of your body, such as the armpits, groin, and neck.)

 The American College of Obstetricians and Gynecologists (ACOG) adds another risk factor: having previously given birth to an infant with macrosomia because it's associated with high maternal blood sugar.

-Other risk factors, according to the Centers for Disease Control and Prevention, include a personal history of recurrent miscarriage, fetal death, stillbirth, or neonatal death, and excessive belly fat.
+Other risk factors, according to the Centers for Disease Control and Prevention, include a personal history of recurrent miscarriage, fetal death, stillbirth, or neonatal death.

 Step 2: Get Early Screening if You Are at Risk